 These pups are adaptable and natural hunters, so living somewhere in the rural area or countryside works best for them.
 They’re also affectionate and friendly, so they’re suited for any type of household or family.
 Although they are great family dogs, they can get some separation anxiety if left alone for too long.
 If you want an energetic, capable dog who will keep you on your toes and love you unconditionally, then the Deutscher Wachtelhund may be the right dog for you!

-See below for all Deutscher Wachtelhund facts and dog breed characteristics!
+See below for all dog breed traits and facts about Deutscher Wachtelhunds!

 Deutscher Wachtelhund Dog Breed Pictures